 the subject of where your tree should come from in regard to how this affects our christmas-carbon-footprint.

-Of course some sort of eco-friendly christmas tree is the wisest choice,
+Of course some sort of eco-friendly christmas tree is the wisest choice, but opinions vary somewhat on which is the best way to choose.

 Some people opt for renting their tree, and it is an idea that appeals greatly to going green committed people.